Phenix66/phenix66.github.io-src/content/security/web_browsers/_index.md

 Firefox:

 1) Navigate to "about:config"
 2) Set "dom.event.clipboardevents.enabled" to "false"

 IE:

--Tested with IE 11.1066.14393.0 on Windows 10 and it inherently blocked the attempt.
+* Tested with IE 11.1066.14393.0 on Windows 10 and it inherently blocked the attempt.
 Way to go MS for actually getting something right!

 Chrome:

--Requires extension, no known method of disabling clipboard events.
+* Requires extension, no known method of disabling clipboard events.
--Right-to-Copy extension allows you copy ONLY what is selected, but requires you to right-click -> Copy instead of using Ctrl+C shortcut
+* Right-to-Copy extension allows you copy ONLY what is selected, but requires you to right-click -> Copy instead of using Ctrl+C shortcut

 ## WebRTC Leaks